 Greg “Fritz” Hinz replaced (1994) by Glen Archie Gamble

 Daryl Gray (bass) leaves band: (1999)

-Many guitar players: Greg Fraser/Gary Borden/Rick Mead/Shawn Sanders/Dan Faucett/Brent Doerner/Mike Hall/Jerry Finn/Denny Blake
+Many guitar players: Greg Fraser/Gary Borden/Rick Mead/Shaun Sanders/Dan Faucett/Brent Doerner/Mike Hall/Gerry Finn/Denny Blake

 While the 80’s had been very kind to Helix, not so much the 90’s.
 These were tough times for the band.
 They had lost their record deal with Capitol/E.M.I. and their licensing deal with Grudge Records in the U.S. had turned out to be a nightmare experience.
 They had gone from playing concert tours to whatever clubs would have them.
 And then in 1993 the unimaginable happened-Paul Hackman was killed in an automobile accident while returning from western Canada.
 Many thought this meant the end of the band.
 But they soldiered on…

 This meant there were now only 3 original members of the 80’s line-up left-Brian Vollmer/vocals, Greg “Fritz” Hinz/drums, and Daryl Gray/bass.
 Denny Blake, the only American member of the band, had returned to his U.S. home after the Ian Gillan tour across Europe.
 He was replaced by Gary Borden.
 Paul’s position was taken over by Mark Chichken from the Windsor band United Snakes, but throughout the 90’s there was a succession of rental players, depending on who was available: Mike Hall, Greg Fraser, Jerry Finn, Stan Mizchek, Saun Sanders, Dan Faucett, Jeff Fountain, and more.
 Eventually Fritz moved to Florida to be replaced by “Archie” Glen Gamble.
 Around the year 1999 Daryl left the band as well.